zisismaras/marlin_auto_build/README.md

 ### Extra notes

 * Both `extends` and `includes` can accept an array of multiple builds (`includes: ["partial1.js", "partial2.js"]`).
-This is great for partials so we can have fine grained control of the different set of changes we want to include in a build but for extended builds it is not recommended since you can end up with long inheritance chains which are confusing and hard to track.
+This is great for partials so we can have fine-grained control of the different set of changes we want to include in a build but for extended builds it is not recommended since you can end up with long inheritance chains which are confusing and hard to track.
 * If you only want to use a base build for extensions but don't really need to use the base itself you can add `active: false` on it.
 * If an option is defined in both the base and an extension, the extension takes precedence.
 You should check the action logs for warnings about conflicts.
 * If an option is defined in both the base and a partial, the base takes precedence.
 You should check the action logs for warnings about conflicts.

 ## Build releases

-After each action invocation all built firmwares will be available for download in the repository's github releases.
+After each action invocation any built firmwares will be available for download in the repository's github releases.
 Two releases will be created, one for stable builds and one for nightly builds.
+New releases are only created if there is a new stable Marlin version or a new commit on `bugfix`.
 Nightly releases are tagged as `prerelease` so the stable release is always shown as the latest.
-The action is also triggered every time you add a new build or update an existing build.
-Updating a build will update the built file for the existing release but deleting a build will not delete the already built files.
+Updating a build will update the built file in the latest releases but deleting a build will not delete the already built files.

 ## Autogenerated Configurations